gummikana/ColdWar_CardGame/rules.md

 How to play
 ===========

 Cold War is played in turns.
-The starting player is the player who...
+Choose the starting player at random.

 Taking a turn